 Well, one piece apiece, anyway.

-I will put aside my usual insults for the Sox.
+I will put aside my usual insults for the Sox, and I will watch my language as well.
 This post will be rated PG.
 No, that doesn’t stand for Peter Gammons.

 Before You Go.
 If you don’t have tickets already, you’re probably out of luck.
 But try StubHub or a similar site anyway.
 You’ll have better luck, price-wise, with them than with the scalpers.